mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 In the ‘90s, everyone was weird.
 We were the age-less, culture-less, state-less, God-less generation raised by the Internet… which is to say, we were raised by each other.
 And the weirdest among us fell into the strangest of places.

-Their reasons would differ.
-Their parents fought.
-They had an unusual face or were unsightly.
-They had strange hair or were just full of too many idiosyncrasies.
+Their reasons would differ: Their parents fought, they had an unusual face or were unsightly.
+They had strange hair or were full of too many idiosyncrasies.
 They wanted to learn the ways of technology.
-They went seeking for greater truths.
+They wanted to seek for greater truths.
 They were lonely.

-Whatever it was, they did not hear the message that the social world would deliver — with tremendous success — to their corporeal peers.
+Whatever it was, they did not hear the message that the social world delivered — with tremendous success — to their corporeal peers.
 All they knew was that there was a mold, they did not belong in it and so they withdrew.
 And like millions of others they found solace on the Internet.
 I was there, too.

 In the first grade I had a harrowing realization: the previous years' institutional sentence was not a one-off occurrence.
 It was, in fact, a pattern that would continue for the foreseeable future.

-On that first day after my mother kissed me farewell, I clung to my mother her legs and refused to let go. *"I'll be quiet!
+On that first day after my mother kissed me farewell, I clung to her legs and refused to let go. *"I'll be quiet!
 I'll be good!""*, I bargained through tears.

 It was evident to the classroom’s matriarch that I had no inclination towards learning, sitting still and behaving like the rest of the faces who were pleasant and neat in their straight and well organized desk rows.
 The wretched woman had a way of dealing with these things, a magical bullet that would evolve even the most spirited and wily little creature into a calm and phonetically excellent warm body of learning.
 It came in the form of a pill and it was one that was proven to be effective.